 Required Minimum Distributions

 The amounts converted to in-plan Roth conversion accounts are subject to the Internal Revenue Service required minimum distribution rules while held in the Plan.
-These rules generally require that when you turn 70-1/2 (or retire, if later), you must receive minimum amounts from the in-plan Roth conversion accounts each year.
+These rules generally require that when you turn age 72 (if you were born after June 30, 1949) or age 70-1/2 (if you were born before July 1, 1949) (or retire, if later), you must receive minimum amounts from the in-plan Roth conversion accounts each year.
 Please refer to the "Required Minimum Distribution" for more information about required minimum distributions.

-However, if you're still employed by the Company when you reach age 70-1/2, you can defer taking distributions until you leave the Company.
+However, if you're still employed by the Company when you reach age 72 (if you were born after June 30, 1949) or age 70-1/2 (if you were born before July 1, 1949), you can defer taking distributions until you leave the Company.